bbauska/W3Cx-4of5-thru-May-2024/README.md

 customer by name, however, you'll need to iterate over every ssn in the database until you find the right one.

 Searching in this fashion would be very slow.
-So instead we use *an index*.
+So instead we use <i>an index</i>.

 Remember that we defined two indexes in our data store: